ecopony/magma_soup/README.md

 ### Map Visualization

 Geographic features are automatically extracted and displayed on an interactive map.
+Features can be explicitly added or removed through natural language commands.
+The LLM is aware of all features currently on the map and can reference them in responses.

 ## API Endpoints